zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 Note that our test environment is based on Red Hat OpenShift version 4.12, MAS core 8.11 and MAS Manage 8.7, and the Oracle database, version 19c, that is hosted separated from the OpenShift cluster.
 All master and worker nodes, plus the Bastion machine, are VMs hosted in vSphere.

-## Install OpenShift with Customizations
+## Install OpenShift with Customization

 Red Hat has provided detailed documents on how to [install an OpenShift cluster on vSphere with customizations](https://docs.openshift.com/container-platform/4.12/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html).